sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * The SmartSwitch host PMON should be able to Startup, Shutdown, Restart, and Soft Reboot the entire system or the individual DPUs.
 The DPU_MODULE will behave like the LINE_CARD_MODULE of a modular chassis with respect to these functions.

 ### SmartSwitch Power up/down sequence:
-* When the smartswitch device is booted, the host will boot first and leave the DPUs either up or down depending on the configuration.
-The DPUs will be up by default.
+* When the smartswitch device is booted, the host will boot first and leave the DPUs down by defualt.
 * This section describes the cold startup, shutdown, restart and soft reboot.

 ### Cold Startup